zimmerzam/lattice-proteins/examples/README.md

 The following command:

-`./structures -l 16`
+`./saw -l 16 -d 2`

 should return

 `I have found 802075 self-avoiding-walks`.

-## density_of_states.cpp ##
+## model.cpp ##

-This program takes a file with a list of self-avoiding-walks and print the density of states for each *HP* sequence of the appropriate length.

-The program can also be used to filter and existing density_of_states file.
-The only available filter excludes all the sequences that are not a two-state folder.
-You can use it by enabling the flag *-t*.
+A very minimal working example of how to build a lattice model (in this case an `HP` model on a square lattice) and how to iterate every possible paths and sequences.

-In order to build the executable use the command `make density_of_states`.
+In order to build the executable use the command `make model`.

+# TODO #
+Allow the user to enter the length of the paths and what to print as output (list of sequences or list of paths)

 ### Example usage ###

-`./density_of_states -s saw.dat`

-or

-`./density_of_states -d density.dat -t`.
+The following command:

+`./model`

+should return a list of five-char string representing sequences and a list of all five-residues saw paths on a square lattice.

-## transition.cpp ##
+## hamiltonian.cpp ##

-This program takes a file containing a list of density of states and for each line adds two fields:

-the *first field* is the energy at which there is the transition (concavity of density of states change sign)

-the *second field* is the transition energy
+This script simply read a file containing the hamiltonian parameters for your model (See the *example_data_files* README for more informations about the hailtonian file format ) and print it out.
+It can be used to check the correctness of the file.

-To build the executable use the command `make transition`
+In order to build the executable use the command `make hamiltonian`.

-Basic usage:

-`./transition -d density_file`.

-## graph_density_of_states.py ##

-This script takes a density\_of\_states file and plot a graph with free energy or density of states (depending on the options passed)

-Basic usage:

-`./graph_density_of_states.py [options] density_file`.

-For a detailed list of options use the flag `-h`.

-It is possible to use this script in order to read files with additional informations on each line.
-The additional info will be printed on the shell.
-Suppose the file contains two more fields at the eand of each line.
-The first field being a *temperature* and the second an *energy*.
-Simply use the command

-`./graph_density_of_states.py density_file -a temperature,energy`

-and the file will be processed correctly.

-Note: some options can be changed in runtime!
+ ### Example usage ###

+The following command:

+`./hamiltonian -f parameter_file -a comma_separated_list_of_residue`

+should print the content of the input file.
+For example

+`./hamiltonian -f example_data_files/hamiltonian.param -a A,B,C,D`

+# Drawing paths, density of states and more #

+See the README.md file provided in the *drawing-scripts* directory.